4. The Mixxx Library¶

 To enable inline editing in the library go to and check the box „Edit metadata after clicking selected track”.

 Select any track in the library and click on the field you want to edit.
 If the field is editable, it will become an editable text box.
 Enter a value and hit Enter when you are done.

 - Properties editor:

-Click on a single track in the library and select Properties to open the editor.
 Add or change values in the editable fields, and save your changes as explained below.